-He gave example of village women who hold on their pressure throughout the day and wait for darkness to relieve themselves and asked men to do the same too.
-This seems physiologically impossible to me but I am not aware about alternate arrangements those families may have and hence I will restrict this only to the habit of males (including males from urban areas) urinating in the open.
+He gave an example of village women who hold on their pressure throughout the day and wait for darkness to relieve themselves and asked men to do the same too.
+This seems physiologically impossible to me but I am not aware of alternate arrangements those families may have and hence I will restrict this only to the habit of males (including males from urban areas) urinating in the open.

 Men Work More Outside

 We know that overwhelmingly large number of men compared to women are either working or in search of jobs in India (either temporary or permanent).
-Also, considerably more men are engaged in labor intensive jobs compared to women.
+Also, considerably more men are engaged in labor-intensive jobs compared to women.
 They are employed more in jobs involving outdoor work compared to women who are more engaged in indoor jobs.
 That means an average man needs to be outdoors for around 10-12 hours a day if not more.
-They don’t have option to go back home during this time.
+They don’t have the option to go back home during this time.
 So, if these men are not in places where they have proper toilet facilities (I hope every workplace will have that) or work on the streets, they have no option but to urinate in public.

 Health And Urination

 This outlook exposes PM’s own failure to construct enough number of public toilets (Sulabh Toilets is a great success in India) across India and failure of gynocentric govt policies.
-If Modiji was sincere about Swachh Bharat (clean India), then he would have focused on the issue of public toilets in gender neutral way rather than focusing only on women’s need.
+If Modiji was sincere about Swachh Bharat (clean India), then he would have focused on the issue of public toilets in a gender-neutral way rather than focusing only on women’s need.
 This is nothing but his zest for cheap politics of women empowerment.